JoshJazz/firstdoc/README.md

 # firstdoc

-##this is my first day of learning new thing github
+this is my first day of learning new thing github
+## first